 Progression of Fusion

 A complex fascial structure wraps the major bony structures of the pelvis.
 Like those osseous structures, the ligaments also evolve as we age.
 As a result, we have more boney pieces held together by cartilaginous plates that fuse as decades pass in the first two decades.
-Eventually, in our 4th or 5th decade, all of the pelvic joints, including the sacroiliac joint, fused into one large pelvic structure.
+Eventually, in our 4th or 5th decade, all pelvic joints, including the sacroiliac joint, fused into one large pelvic structure.
 These ligaments also morph as the bones fuse.